The following post is from Shaina of Food for My Family: Food Science Camp: Ice Cream in a Bag

 1/2 cup rock salt

 gloves or towel for mixing

-Shake for 10-15 minutes until ice cream is stiff.
-Remove the small bag from the larger.
-Carefully open the bag so as not to let the salt water drip in and scoop out frozen ice cream.
-Have your kids take the temperature of the rock salt and ice to see just how cold it was as you enjoy your bowl of ice cream.
+Shake for 10-15 minutes until the ice cream is stiff.
+Remove the small bag from the larger one.
+Carefully open the bag to avoid letting the salt water drip in, and scoop out frozen ice cream.
+Have your kids take the rock salt and ice temperature to see just how cold it was as you enjoy your bowl of ice cream.

 Makes 2 small servings.